wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/2017-06-23_10_34_00.png)

-    For the `Pre-deployment approvers` option, enter your account name.
+    For the `Pre-deployment approvers` option, enter your account name and make sure `User requesting a release or deployment should not approve` is **not** checked.
 Then click the `Save` button:

     ![image](./media/2017-11-01_13_01_00.png)